dharmafly/noodle/_posts/0000-04-02-formatting-your-posts.md

 Any  code blocks in the markdown will be formatted as syntax highlighted code blocks in the website.

-If the example uses the `$output` variable or `alert()` then a "run" button will appear next to the code block allowing the user to run the example.
+If the example uses the `demoElement` variable or `alert()` then a "run" button will appear next to the code block allowing the user to run the example.

-Each code block is given access to a `$output` variable.
+Each code block is given access to a `demoElement` variable.
 This refers to a jQuery wrapped `<output>` element inserted after the code block.

 For example:

-    var image = new Image()
+    var text = "hello!";
-    image.src = "my-image.png";
-    image.onload = function () {
-      $output.append(image);
-    }
+    alert(text);

 The code snippet will appear with a run button.
-In this example, when the image has loaded then the element will be appended to the output.